Frequently Asked Questions

 As the word philosophy (meaning ‘love of wisdom’) implies, the purpose of this study is to gain the wisdom that will allow you to lead a more useful and rewarding life.

 Just an open and enquiring mind, and a willingness to consider the philosophic principles being investigated.
-At the end of each evening we’ll give you a hand-out with the key points and any quotations used.
+At the end of each session we’ll give you a hand-out with the key points and any quotations used.

 It’s always appreciated if you can let your tutor know in advance, by phone or email or, if it’s a last-minute hitch, sending him or her a text message.